MochaSteve256/HomeControl/README.md

 # HomeControl
-This is my android frontend for remotely starting my pc and controlling my led stripe.
+This is my android frontend for remotely starting my PC and controlling my LED stripe.
-It is made with Expo and React Native.
+It is made using Expo and React Native.

 ## Running
 ```bash